 - Decreased sensation in the feet that makes it difficult to walk.

 - Partial or complete paralysis of the legs.

 A Treatable Condition: Solutions for Spinal Stenosis

 If you think you have spinal stenosis, you should contact your doctor.
-He or she will likely perform a neurological exam to confirm weakness and decreased sensation in your limbs.
-You may also be given diagnostic tests such as an MRI or CT scan or X-rays.
+They will likely perform a neurological exam to confirm weakness and decreased sensation in your limbs.
+You may also be given diagnostic tests such as an MRI, CT scan, or X-ray.